imgag/ngs-bits/doc/tools/CfDnaQC.md

 	                           Valid: 'hg19,hg38'
 	  -ref <file>              Reference genome FASTA file.
 If unset 'reference_genome' from the 'settings.ini' file is used.
 	                           Default value: ''
-	  -ref_cram <string>       Reference genome for CRAM support (mandatory if CRAM is used).
-If set, it is used for tumor and normal file.
-	                           Default value: ''
 	  -min_mapq <int>          Set minimal mapping quality (default:0) Default value: '0'